 I am a member of the American Psychological Association (APA), Oregon Psychological Association (OPA) and the Willamette Valley Psychological Society (WVPS).
 I have a doctorate degree in Clinical Psychology from the University of Colorado, Boulder, the home of the scientist-practictioner model.
 I completed my internship at the University of Washington Medical School ad my residency at Kaiser Permanente.
 You might say that I have had a broad-based training, meaning that I am a generalist and have learned to treat many different problems in both adults and kids.
 This can be helpful because if you only know how to use a hammer, everything looks like a nail.
 I also work hard to follow the research evidence showing what is helpful treatment for each problem , rather than "hammering" away without tailoring the treatment to fit the problem.
-An additional focus has been medical psychology; making sure to recognize similar conditions which might have a medical rather than a psychological basis, and diversity training ;making sure to provide treatment that is sensitive to differences between myself and those i treat and to use practices appropriate for the different groups, following the research again.
+An additional focus has been medical psychology; making sure to recognize similar conditions which might have a medical rather than a psychological basis, and diversity training ;making sure to provide treatment that is sensitive to differences between myself and those I treat.
+Using practices appropriate for the different groups, following the research again.

-In my practice I provide diagnostic assessment and ongoing treatment for children, adolescents and adults.
+In my practice I provide diagnostic assessment and ongoing treatment for adolescents and adults.
 I emphasize the use of evidence-based practices within an empowering and collaborative framework.
 I use cognitive-behavioral, behavioral, interpersonal, play-based and dynamic therapies.
 My areas of particular expertise or interest are in treating anxiety and mood disorders in all ages, working with family/parenting issues, treating young children, assessing neurodevelopmental problems (e.g., Autism Spectrum), and working with school-related issues.
 My experience working as a School Psychologist is useful in helping families with school-related problems (e.g., special education eligibility and planning).
 I am also experienced in working with the common problems of oppositional and angry behaviors and ADHD.

 I have a foundation in the psychodynamic theories, with much training in Cognitive and Behavioral therapies, but I am firmly resolved to follow the "science" to provide the most "evidence-based-practice" for my patients and families.
 This means that I try to utilize an intervention that has the most scientific research basis for its effectiveness with a particular problem.
 However, I never forget the 'human-ness' and uniqueness of each person and situation.
 I believe in the collaborative process and try to make decisions WITH rather than FOR others.
 I believe in empowering others with the knowledge of what we are doing and why so that each person's needs and wishes is respected and so that what is 'learned' or 'accomplished' is understandable and do-able by themselves later on.
 This means that I am big on psycho-education (getting to be an expert on your disorder or issues) and on biblio-therapy (using books outside of therapy to maximize what you learn in therapy).